Slickhit/AI_ANT_HIVE/README.md

 current day number.
 Nighttime applies a subtle blue tint without hiding the
 <scene so the ants remain fully visible.
 The simulation tracks the day count via `AntSim.current_day`, which increments every 60 seconds.

+### Egg Hatching

+When the queen lays an egg it will hatch into a random ant type.
+The distribution is weighted so that 50% of eggs become workers, 20% scouts, 20% soldiers and 10% nurses.

 ## Development

 The `tests` folder contains a small test suite.
 Run it with: